-• To construct a FileOutputStream, use the following constructors:
+To construct a FileOutputStream, use the following constructors: public FileOutputStream(String filename) public FileOutputStream(File file) public FileOutputStream(String filename, boolean append)

-'''

-public FileOutputStream(File file)

-public FileOutputStream(String filename)

-public FileOutputStream(File file,

-boolean append)

-public FileOutputStream(String filename,

-boolean append)

-'''

-- If the file does not exist, a new file would be created - If the file already exists, the first two constructors would delete the current contents in the file - To retain the current content and append new data into the file, use the last two constructors by passing true to the append parameter
+- If the file does not exist, a new file would be created. - If the file already exists, the first two constructors would delete the current contents in the file.